apokapa/NodeToMSSQL/README.md

 # NodeToMSSQL
-A simple crud api using node and mssql package to connect with MSSQL server
+A simple api using node and mssql package ( https://www.npmjs.com/package/mssql ) to connect with MSSQL server and perform crud operations